psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 - New support for **reactive power input fields**, facilitating integration with  power flow and grid analysis tools
 - The previous limitation of **5-digit codes** and **12-character names** for network elements has been eliminated, allowing for more descriptive and standardized naming
 - **Migration of existing data** will be triggered automatically when the case is opened through the interface for the first time
+- **Improved scenario loading behavior**: scenario-based data (e.g., injections, renewables) are now stored in a fast direct-access format, allowing the interface to load only the relevant data for the selected agent or system.
+This avoids unnecessary pre-loading and significantly improves performance in large models.
+- Although the initial **conversion to single-bin format** may take slightly longer — as it performs a more robust and complete transformation — this process occurs only once per study.
+Subsequent interactions benefit from faster screen loading and smoother navigation.

 > ⚠️ **Important**: The updated data format is **not compatible** with earlier SDDP versions.
 It is strongly recommended to create and store a backup copy of your project files before using version 18.0 if you intend to maintain compatibility with previous releases.